slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+> *'A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
+Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin, The Dip*

 “If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.”

 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 Tacking a difficult problem is often a matter of seeing where the high leverage lies.